anvitakarne/medpred/README.md

-# 🏥 MedPred - Predicting the Severity of Healthcare Malpractices using Machine Learning
+# 🏥 MedPred - Predicting the Severity of Medical Malpractices using Machine Learning

 ## 📌 Overview
 Medical malpractice is a **serious issue in the healthcare industry**, leading to financial losses, legal disputes, and, most importantly, **compromised patient safety**.